Welcome to the EBU online UNCRPD legislative database. Its purpose is threefold:

 Section 3 - Important aspects of the Convention article that relate to the needs and characteristics identified in Section 1.

-- EBU can now make available 'a new look at our human rights', a document explaining the rights enshrined in the CRPD.
+- EBU can now make available 'A New Look At Our Human Rights', (pdf) a document explaining the rights enshrined in the CRPD.
 The document is intended for blind or partially-sighted citizens or others who regularly interact with them.
-It explains the rights set out in the CRPD and what they mean in practice for people with disabilities and blind and partially sighted people in particular, available in .doc and .pdf formats, also available in doc format in German, Polish and Croatian versions.
+It explains the rights set out in the CRPD and what they mean in practice for people with disabilities and blind and partially sighted people in particular, also available in doc format in Italian, German, Polish, Croatian, Portuguese, Icelandic, Lithuanian and Serbian versions.

 - Read the Concluding observations on the initial report of the European Union from the UN Committee on the Rights of Persons with Disabilities (word doc)